Erich Campbell is commercial machine embroidery educator, an award-winning machine…

-The first time one tries to digitize embroidery designs, each element one creates seems cloaked in an arcane fog of terms, numbers, and and measurements.
-Every part of a design elicits a world of decisions: What underlay should I use?
+The first time you try digitizing embroidery designs, each element you create seems cloaked in an arcane fog of terms, numbers, and and measurements.
+Every part of a design elicits a world of decisions: What underlay should you use?
 How far apart should these stitches be?
 What stitch type is right for this thing?
-It can feel overwhelming, particularly for one entirely new to machine embroidery who has made the deep dive directly into the creation of custom designs without some time spent stitching stock files.
+It can feel overwhelming, particularly if you are entirely new to machine embroidery and you’ve made the deep dive directly into the creation of custom designs without some time spent stitching stock files.

-To put it simply, three types of knowledge are necessary to make a digitizer proficient, and software is only one of them.
+To put it simply, three types of knowledge are necessary for proficient digitizing, and software is only one of them.
 We’ll cover these three categories of knowledge digitizers must pursue if they are to do their best work, rewarding those that make it through the list with a useful run-down of the types of resources that can help any prospective digitizer learn their craft.

 These are the three kinds of knowledge a good digitizer needs:

 An Understanding Of Materials And Equipment

 - You should understand how embroidery machines work on a basic level and what functions they are capable of.

 - You should know how thread behaves as it is stitched and how specific threads, needles, and fabrics react when used with each other.

 - You should understand how materials hold up to the stresses of embroidery and how stabilizers keep material solid as it runs.